Weight Loss Treatments

 • Can I buy medical weight-loss treatment online in the UK?

-• What tests might I need before starting weight-loss treatment?
+• What tests might I need before starting treatment?

 • How long do weight-loss medicines take to work?